camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 id: upgrade
 title: "Upgrading Camunda Platform 8 Helm deployment"
 sidebar_label: "Upgrade"
+description: "To upgrade to a more recent version of the Camunda Platform Helm charts, there are certain things you need to keep in mind."
 ---

+## General upgrade instructions

 To upgrade to a more recent version of the Camunda Platform Helm charts, there are certain things you need to keep in mind.

-## General upgrade instructions

 ### Upgrading where Identity disabled

 Normally for a Helm upgrade, you run the [Helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) command.
-If you have disabled Camunda Identity component and the related authentication mechanism, you should be able to easily do an upgrade as following:
+If you have disabled Camunda Identity and the related authentication mechanism, you should be able to do an upgrade as follows:

 ```sh
 helm upgrade <RELEASE_NAME>
 ```

-However, if Camunda Identity component is enabled (which is the default), the upgrade path is a bit more complex than just running `helm upgrade`.
+However, if Camunda Identity is enabled (which is the default), the upgrade path is a bit more complex than just running `helm upgrade`.
 Read the next section to familiarize yourself with the upgrade process.

 ### Upgrading where Identity enabled

 If you have installed the Camunda Platform 8 Helm charts before with default values, this means Identity and the related authentication mechanism are enabled.
-For authentication, the Helm charts generate for each web app the secrets randomly if not specified on installation.
-If you just run `helm upgrade` to upgrade to a newer chart version, you likely will see the following return:
+For authentication, the Helm charts generate the secrets randomly if not specified on installation for each web app.
+If you run `helm upgrade` to upgrade to a newer chart version, you likely will see the following return:

 ```shell
 helm upgrade camunda-platform-test camunda/camunda-platform